Deykun/shoukai/README.md

 ## What do I want to achieve with this project?
 Honestly, having better search tools that work for me is fine, but I can actually see how this idea could work as a viable future for the Internet search, you can steal it. ;)

+## Current state
+User scripts perform searches and update results for hardcoded recipes, of which only a few have been implemented.